The International Conference on High Performance Computing & Simulation

 On paper title, see How to Compose a Title for Your Research Paper.
 On paper structure, see How to Structure a Conference Paper in Experimental Computer Science.

-Please complete and sign the HPCS 2017 Copyright Form and email it as attachment to Mohamed Bakhouya, Khalid Zinedine and Lane Velayo at firstname.lastname@example.org , email@example.com, and Lane@stratfordnorthernconsulting.com or fax it to (+yyy) (attn. xxx/HPCS2017).
+Please complete and sign the HPCS 2018 Copyright Form and email it as attachment to the Publications Chairs: Yudith Cardinale Villareal and Gabor Kecskemeti at firstname.lastname@example.org and G.Kecskemeti@ljmu.ac.uk , or fax it to (+yyy) (attn. xxx/HPCS2018).

-Please send the presenter’s bio as a WORD document email attachment to Mohamed Bakhouya, Khalid Zinedine and Lane Velayo at firstname.lastname@example.org , email@example.com, and Lane@stratfordnorthernconsulting.com or fax it to (yyy) (attn. xxx/HPCS2017).
+Please upload the presenter’s bio as a WORD document when you register the paper using the registration system.
 The biography should be a short professional summary (a few sentences, or a paragraph of about 10 lines or so) of the presenting author, which will be read aloud immediately before the author's presentation.
-This presenter will be considered the official presenter of the paper.
+This specified presenter will be considered the official presenter of the paper and will not be changed unless the program chairs approve the change after a timely request by the authors.

 All conference presentations must be made as scheduled in the final conference program by the specified presenter.

-Presentations must be done professionally and prepared well to fit in the time allotted to each (not shorter and not longer).
+Presentations must be high quality, done professionally and prepared well to fit in the time allotted to each (not shorter and not longer).

 Please refer to some useful information about preparing your presentation for the conference at this link.